 Frances Perkins was FDR’s Secretary of Labor and first woman to serve as cabinet secretary.
 This self-made woman credits her grandmother for her power, and is quoted saying that “being a woman has only bothered me in climbing trees”.
 Yes, she never let anything stop her from pushing for benefits for the construction industry.
 She defended the minimum wage and helped develop the Fair Labor Standards Act.
 Her work in government illustrated a determination not only break new ground, but excel at her endeavors.

 Who is an important woman in your life?
 No doubt we all can think of many.
 Never underestimate their influence and reach.
 It would be a loss on any business to count them out.
 So, lift up, trust, and empower the women in your life to keep pushing through.
 For construction, the jobs are there.
-Get the training and get to work!
+Get your OSHA 10 or 30 training and get to work!